 The solution ideas are meant to be capable of overcoming all the obstacles that the website has, and the added value was present in most of the ideas thought of and well documented.

 The plugins used were well integrated to achieve their purpose of existence.

+VOICE

 Lessons learned